 • The housemaster will take to account the information provided

 • The Housemaster will talk to the person who was picked on and discuss with them workable solutions

-• The housemaster will then decide a course of action for all parties (from fairly informal, to very formal, which may involve the director of boarding / the principal – depending on the issue).
-This will communicated to the person causing
+• The housemaster will then decide a course of action for all parties (from fairly informal, to very formal, which may involve the Director of Boarding / the Headmaster – depending on the issue).
+This will be communicated to the person causing

 • Parents will be contacted at various stages to have the information and decisions made communicated to them (depending on the issue)

 Most of the problems you will come across will be because people forget what they did with their items.
 This accounts for most of the missing items.
 Borrowing (without asking) accounts for a small percentage of other missing items.
 Borrowing without asking permission is not condoned and students doing this can expect consequences which will vary depending on the severity of their actions.
 Theft happens infrequently but can happen.
 You can minimise the risk by being tidy and locking all your goods away including clothes, shoes, devices, electronic equipment and sporting equipment.
 Bikes should be locked in the bike shed.
 Money should always be in your wallet, locked away.
 Large amounts of money should always be left with the Housemaster for safe-keeping.

 Please report any suspected theft to the person on duty / Housemaster as soon as you suspect it has been stolen

 In General, if you have a problem or concern: